 Yes, store-bought dough needs to rise if you want a light and airy pizza.
-The easiest way to achieve that is to transfer it to your fridge and keep it there for 1-3 days before baking.
+The easiest way to achieve that is to transfer it to your fridge and keep it there for 1-2 days before shaping.

 For one reason or another, most store-bought pizza doughs haven’t been given the time they need to rise before freezing.

 Some brands, for example, will do this to boost their profit margins.
 At the end of the day, it all comes down to economics.
 The faster you can make a good, the more of it you can sell.
 It’s one thing resting each batch of dough for one hour and entirely another resting them for a full day.

 Others haven’t thought about it all that much, so don’t expect to find any helpful instructions on the label.

 No matter what the reason, the truth is that most of the time, store-bought pizza dough hasn’t been given the time to rise before it is frozen.
 Readers who want an airy crust with a rich flavor (and who doesn’t?) should take the time to correct this mistake in their home kitchens.

 Happily, letting frozen pizza dough rise can be as hassle-free as buying it.
 You don’t need to do much other than transfer it to a large bowl covered with plastic wrap, put it in your fridge, and keep it there for 1 to 3 days.

 As a general rule of thumb, the longer the thaw, the airer and tastier the dough.
 Try keeping it in your fridge for a few days, and I guarantee you that your pizza will come out looking, smelling, and tasting like that of a Neapolitan-style pizzeria.